Logan Exchange

 - Logan Exchange's instance of is recorded as apartment building[4].

-- Logan Exchange's owned by is recorded as MakeOffices[7].
+- Logan Exchange is owned by MakeOffices[5].

 - Dupont Circle is named after Logan Exchange[6].